 code/run, or your master script, has the following lines before the actual commands to run your code:

 mvn package --offline

-What this will do is instruct Maven to download all dependencies when the image is being built (step 4), and then instruct it to build the the project in offline mode (step 5).
+What this will do is instruct Maven to download all dependencies when the image is being built in step 4, and then instruct it to build the project in offline mode, step 5.

-The fly in the ointment is Maven doesn't fetch plugin dependencies (see this long-standing Maven bug) and so even though the project dependencies are preserved in the image, there's a chance that eventually one of the plugin dependencies will disappear from Maven Central, thereby breaking the build and rendering the results non-reproducible.
+Note: Maven doesn't fetch plugin dependencies (see this long-standing Maven bug).
+Even though the project dependencies are preserved in the image, there's a chance that eventually one of the plugin dependencies will disappear from Maven Central, breaking the build and rendering the results non-reproducible.